 Unfortunately for most players the general rule of thumb for when to replace tennis strings based on frequency also breaks down in practicality since most players don’t play the same amount of times every week.

 You might play twice one week, five times the next and not at all the following week.
 As a result, frequency alone isn’t usually a great way to determine when to restring.

 When you first start playing tennis you might find it difficult to know when to restring and to be honest it will probably matter less for you since you’re still working on the fundamentals.

 However, as you play more and you feel improves there are a few different things you can look out for that will help you know when to restring:

-- Loss in control: as you’re strings wear and lose tension it can become more difficult to control the ball.
+- A loss in control: as your strings wear and lose tension it can become more difficult to control the ball.
 This It usually won’t be drastic, but if you’re finding yourself hitting just long, hitting more unforced errors or having difficulty placing the ball then it might be time for you to restring.